suproman98/pokeAPI-Vignette/README.md

     ## `stat_bin()` using `bins = 30`.
 Pick better value with `binwidth`.

 ![](README_files/figure-gfm/sinnoh%20type-1.png)<!-- -->

+Once more, we’ll look at the breakdown of `totalstats` in Sinnoh by type, as well as overall summary.

 ``` r
 sinnoh %>% group_by(type) %>% summarise(avg = round(mean(totalstats)), med = median(totalstats), var = round(var(totalstats)))